amasse-1/Facial-Recognition/README.md

   which is useful for attaching images.

 ## For Facial detection and recognition:
-* OpenCV - an open source computer vision library
+* OpenCV - an open source computer vision library with the following algorithms used:
+   * Haar-Cascades: a facial detection algorithm
+   * Fisherface: a facial recongition algorithm